 Text Talk Suicide at 45645, available 11:00 am to 11:00 pm PST (Pacific Standard Time)

-The Crisis Line’s trained volunteers provide support to individuals experiencing emotional or situational distress, relationship issues, and social isolation.
+The Crisis Line’s trained volunteers provide support to individuals experiencing emotional or situational distress, relationship issues, social isolation, suicide and more.

-The purpose of the line is to provide a “community safety net”, enabling individuals and families to manage mental health concerns and to provide a non-judgmental listening ear to those who could benefit from engaging in collaborative problem solving.
-Crisis Line workers may refer callers to appropriate community or professional resources and if needed may intervene in life-threatening or emergency situations.
+The purpose of our phone and text support lines is to provide a “community safety net” to enable individuals and families with managing their mental health concerns, and to provide a non-judgmental ear to those who could benefit from engaging in collaborative problem-solving.
+Crisis Line Responders may refer individuals to appropriate community or professional resources and if needed may intervene in life-threatening or emergency situations.